 It didn’t help that I had to go to school and pretend that I was interested in Maths and Geography and any of my subjects.
 At break time I sat on my own and worked on it.
 Aoife sat on her own on the other side of the playground.
 She didn’t look over at me.
 I was truly on my own for this one and to my surprise, I really missed her.

 It was ten pm that night when I finished the challenge.
 Mum was still off at the hospital with Dad.
 Maureen and David were in the sitting room watching war documentaries loudly on TV as I slipped through the kitchen and out to the back garden.
 I put the completed challenge out there on the trampoline a good hour before my midnight deadline just to be sure.

 Once back in my room, I found myself doubting myself.
 I didn’t have Aoife to buck me up and tell me it was great.
 What if it wasn’t good enough?
 Then we’d not only lose Dad forever, but we’d lose our own stories and memories too.
 We’d end up in the hospital with him.

 As I waited for the Thief’s response I thought of Dad alone in his hospital room.
 Scared and confused.
 Aoife alone in her room.
 Scared.
 Angry with me.
 She was right – I had let her down.
 I hadn’t tried.
 I prayed that my writing would be good enough without her help and encouragement.

 I prayed that I hadn’t let Aoife down again.

-Episode 9 featuring Dave Rudden (author of The Knights of the Borrowed Dark trilogy) is out on Monday 5th November!
+Go ahead and read Episode 9 featuring Dave Rudden (author of The Knights of the Borrowed Dark trilogy) now!